sagemath/trac_to_gh/Issue 9484.md

 # Issue 9484: add demos for implicit_plot3d that show how to do CSG (constructive solid geometry)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9484

 Original creator: cwitty